Starling Bank Limited

 Remuneration policy

-The Board Remuneration Committee is responsible for reviewing workforce remuneration and related principles and policies (including the alignment of incentives and rewards and any major changes in employee benefits structures) in line with the culture and broader values of the Bank.
-The Board Remuneration Committee comprises Non-Executive Directors only and is chaired by the Senior Independent Director.
+Starling’s remuneration is designed to attract, retain and motivate employees of the highest quality, encouraging them to deliver exceptional business performance aligned to Group strategy.
+The Board Remuneration Committee is responsible for reviewing workforce remuneration and related principles and policies (including the alignment of incentives, rewards and any major changes in employee benefits structures) in line with the culture and broader values of the Bank.

 Starling is committed to adhering to rules on remuneration, incentives and relevant financial regulatory regimes applicable to a bank.
 As a result, the Group has in place a risk-focused Remuneration Policy which is consistent with and promotes effective risk management and does not expose the Group to excessive risk.
 The Remuneration Policy also aligns to the Group’s culture, corporate governance principles, performance, control environment and legal and regulatory requirements.